hxu65/adiosfoam/README.md

   construction of meshes and fields, fields are overwritten with their values read from the adios file.
 * Supports multiple regions, multiple clouds per region.
-* Restarting with mesh changing is not yet implemented.
+* Restarting with mesh changing is not yet fully implemented.
-* Restarting with clouds needs more work.

 ---

-2019-04-10
+2019-12-20

 ---